- When are applications for the assistantships due?

 How long is my appointment as a Graduate Assistant?

 Graduate assistantships are two-year appointments.
-The second year is renewed in January so long as assistantship requirements have been satisfactorily met.
+The second year is renewed in January, so as long as assistantship requirements have been met then an assistantship will be renewed.